The best way to make your dreams come true is to wake up. – Paul Valery

 We all come from different paths of life with our unique experience.
 The things that happened in the past, the people we’ve met there, the situations we found ourselves in – we all try to figure it out and put labels of meaning to them.
 The way we choose to feel about our struggles and challenges is where we truly find our power.

-The simple key that brings new meaning to the things that caused us pain is the same key that gives us the energy to move far and beyond our set of judgements we have about our life.
-Blessing is the key.
+The simple key that brings new meaning to the things that caused us pain is the same key that gives us the energy to move far and beyond our set of judgments we have about our life.
+The blessing is the key.

 Bless your life experiences.
 Bless all the situations that brought you here to the present.
 Bless all the people you meet every day.

 Why is it important to bless the things that happened in the past, that are happening now and that will happen tomorrow?